 Courses offered on a weekly basis during our terms take the form of small groups.
-Weekly classes are usually held in the evening outside traditional business hours (usually between 6pm and 8pm) at convenient city locations (including the UNSW CBD Campus and city law firms) or at UNSW’s Kensington campus.
+Weekly classes are usually held in the evening outside traditional business hours (usually between 6pm and 8pm).

 Intensive courses are concentrated seminars over full days or half-days or weekends.
 This mode of delivery is particularly attractive to those in demanding full-time employment.

 Note that 100 per cent attendance is required for intensive programs.
 Intensive classes are usually held on the Kensington campus.